lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

 2. [Beauty of Joseon Dynasty Cream](https://www.beautyofjoseon.com/product-page/dynasty-cream)<br>
    This was one of the first Asian moisturizers that I've tried and it was **AMAZING**.
-I've bought this item multiple times throughout the years of testing and I always came back to this.
+I've bought this multiple times throughout the years of testing other moisturizers and I always came back to this.
 It smells great and hydrates my face for the entire day!
    The only downside is that it's extremely pricely (~$25+) for a small bottle (50mL).
    It lasted me about 2-3 months before I had to get a new one.
 I bought this item